robbert-harms/MOT/docs/install.rst

 Installing Python
 =================
 Since MOT is a Python package we need to install a Python interpreter.
-Considering that Python2 is soon end-of-life, we focus here on installing Python3.
+Considering that Python2 is soon end-of-life, this package only supports Python3.
-One can of course use this guide for Python 2 as well by substituting Python version 2(.7) for 3(.x) where stated.
-Note that MOT is not compatible with Python < 2.7 and that a recent version of Python 3 is recommended.

 The easiest way to install Python3 is with the Anaconda Python distribution.
 Please download and install the Python3.x 64 bit distribution, version 4.2 or higher which includes PyQt5, from `Anaconda <https://www.continuum.io/downloads>`_ and install it with the default settings.